-Marine 7 If cargo capacity shortfalls occur, fill for Delete See PPUA Terminals additional marine terminals not designated in Policy 5, which this plan should not be approved by BCDC covers unless the project proponent can demonstrate instances to the satisfaction of BCDC and the Seaport where a new Planning Advisory Committee: (1) that existing berths and terminals have reached their marine capacity; (2) that no other feasible alternative terminal is to construction of new terminals exists; (3) and being that net Bay fill included in the proposed proposed. terminal is the minimum necessary and that no alternative upland location exists.
+Marine 7 If cargo capacity shortfalls occur, fill for Delete See PPUA Terminals / additional marine terminals not designated in Delete Terrinais this plan should not be approved by BCDC Policy 5, which covers unless the project proponent can demonstrate instances to the satisfaction of BCDC and the Seaport where a new Planning Advisory Committee: (1) that existing marine berths and terminals have reached their terminal is capacity; (2) that no other feasible alternative being to construction of new terminals exists; (3) and - that net Bay fill included in the proposed proposed. terminal is the minimum necessary and that no alternative upland location exists.
 Container 1 Container terminal development projects for Delete Beyond scope Terminals land-constrained sites should have at least 30 of BCDC's acres per berth of backland.
-Projects with regulatory and intermodal service, such as the FISCO site and planning focus. other terminal expansions at the Port of pianining rocus.
+Projects with regulatory and intermodal service, such as the FISCO site and planning focus. other terminal expansions at the Port of planning rocus.
 Oakland, should have 55 acres per berth to accommodate the higher cargo capacity of the larger ships that will be calling at those terminals.
-Container 2 Projects for combined container/neo-bulk Delete Beyond scope Terminals terminals should ideally have 30 acres per of BCDC's berth, but must have at least 20 acres per regulatory and berth. planning focus.
-Container 3 Container terminal projects, especially Delete planning rocus.
-Terminals 3 intermodal terminals, should have the Delete Dayland saana Terriniais following four characteristics: (1) deep water Beyond scope channels and berths (at least 35 feet); (2) of BCDC's access to at least one railroad, but preferably regulatory and two, and an interstate highway; (3) adequate planning focus. flat backland (a minimum of 30 acres, and as much as 55 acres per berth for intermodal terminals); and (4) an agency or entity with the ability and willingness to raise the funds to build and operate the terminal.
+Container 2 Projects for combined container/neo-bulk Delete Beyond scope Terminals terminals should ideally have 30 acres per of BCDC's berth, but must have at least 20 acres per regulatory and berth.
+Container 3 Container terminal projects, especially Delete planning focus.
+Terminals 5 intermodal terminals, should have the Delete De sederer Terrinais Beyond scope following four characteristics: (1) deep water of BCDC's channels and berths (at least -35 feet); (2) regulatory and access to at least one railroad, but preferably planning focus. two, and an interstate highway; (3) adequate flat backland (a minimum of 30 acres, and as much as 55 acres per berth for intermodal terminals); and (4) an agency or entity with the ability and willingness to raise the funds to build and operate the terminal.
 In addition, the sites should be adjacent to existing container terminals.
-Container 4 Container terminals may be used for bulk cargo Delete See new PPUA Terminals 4 or combined bulk and container cargo until the Delete reminais terminal is needed for container cargo Policy 6 for 9 changes to use shipping, provided the non-container cargo use would not impair the current or future use of of marine · terminals. the terminal for container shipping.
+Container 4 Container terminals may be used for bulk cargo Delete See new PPUA Terminals or combined bulk and container cargo until the Policy 6 for terminal is needed for container cargo changes to use shipping, provided the non-container cargo use - simpping, provided the non-container cargo use of marine would not impair the current or future use of of marine terminals.